 - In 2020, San Francisco’s sales tax revenue dropped by as much as 70 percent in San Francisco’s downtown, which relies heavily on restaurants and hotels.

-- In a five-year budget forecast, the City Controller’s Office predicts hundreds of millions of dollars in budget shortfalls over the next five years due to a widening gap between the City’s revenues and expenses.
+- The $1.9 trillion federal stimulus package reduced San Francisco’s budget deficit from $653.2 million to just $22.9 million over the next two years.
+Even with the support from the federal government, however, the City Controller’s Office predicts hundreds of millions of dollars in budget shortfalls over the next five years due to a widening gap between the City’s revenues and expenses.
+In fiscal year 2025-26, the City Controller’s Office projects a nearly $500 million budget deficit.

 - Current and future San Francisco budget deficits are directly tied to losses in hotel, business, and sales taxes.
 The San Francisco Business Times reported that the City expected close to $1.5 billion in business taxes in 2019-2020 but ended the fiscal year $228 million under budget.